Ly4m/macOS-setup/README.md

 I mainly use [Docker Desktop](https://www.docker.com/products/docker-desktop/) but for some case where legal restrictions prevent the use of this tool I recomemnd using [Rancher Desktop](https://rancherdesktop.io) (without the kubernetes part)

+## Node version manager

+To manage my node version accross project I use [fnm](https://github.com/Schniz/fnm) which works akin to nvm but with better performance.
+It is written in Rust, and I like Rust.